SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

     }
 ```

 In the code above.
-We have created a dequeue method that increment the **front by one**, and if the queue has only one element then the front and rear will be **-1**.
+We have created a dequeue method that increments the **front by one**, and if the queue has only one element then the front and rear will be **-1**.

 So far we have created the following methods **[isFull(), isEmpty, enqueue(), dequeue()]** in the QueueArray class.